alexbosworth/balanceofsatoshis/README.md

 # Get a general report of the node activity
 bos report

+# Connect up to a Telegram bot
+bos telegram

 # Unlock the wallet if it is locked
 bos unlock "path_to_password_file"